Cyrillisation in the Soviet Union: Effects

 As previously mentioned, cyrillization cannot be separated from the Russification process.
 In general, this process is accompanied by efforts to absorb words from the Russian language on a large scale into non-Russian languages.

 Examples are in many Turkic languages.
-By one estimate, initially only about 25-40 words from Russian were absorbed, but by the late 1960s, there were thousands of Russian words absorbed, many of which were words in common use.
-This is different from the process when korenizatsiya is carried out, which is characterized by efforts to purify local languages from foreign influences (in Turkic languages, by changing Arabic and Persian loanwords).
-During this period there were also attempts to replace words borrowed from Persian and Arabic for words borrowed from Russian; for example shura replaced by sovet, jumhuriyet replaced by respublika, and others.
-Not only that, the spelling and writing of these new words must also be in accordance with the Russian language.
+By one estimate, initially only about 25-40 words from Russian were absorbed, but by the late 1960s, there were thousands of Russian words absorbed, many of them words in common use.
+In contrast, korenizatsiya was characterized by efforts to purify local languages from foreign influences (in Turkic languages, by changing Arabic and Persian loanwords).
+During this period there were also attempts to replace words borrowed from Persian and Arabic with words borrowed from Russian; for example şura was replaced by sovet and cumhuriyet by respublika.
+Furthermore, the spelling of these new words was in accordance with the Russian language; for example, the russian word совет, which is pronounced [sɐˈvʲet] with a palatalized V, was spelled sovet in Azeri based on the Russian spelling, while in Turkish, which was unaffected by Soviet cyrillization rules, the spelling sovyet, which reflects the palatalized V of the original, was adopted.

-Russification has also led to less and less use and teaching of local languages, with Russian being the main language spoken in many areas of life, while the local language or the mother tongue of its speakers being the language spoken only in the village or at home.
-In fact, there are also children who can only speak Russian without being able to use their mother tongue.
-The process of writing changes in a number of languages that occurred several times (as in the languages of Central Asia, from the Perso-Arabic script, to Latin script and finally to Cyrillic script) also made many peoples do not understand their own history and culture because they are unable to read their historical records in the past.
+Russification also led to diminished use of and teaching in local languages, with Russian being the main language spoken in many areas of life, while the local language was spoken only in the village or at home.
+Some non-Russian children grew up only being able to speak Russian.
+The process also resulted in many ethnic groups not being able to read their historical records of the past, which were written in different scripts.

-The cyrillicization process is also characterized by "artificial" efforts to separate and differentiate languages.
-As with the republics using Turkic languages, although they may have similarities, Soviet language planners generally used a different arrangement of letters and alternated different letters with each other.
-Pseudo-historical arguments are also included in the discussion of the history of the Turkic languages, such as the argument that these languages are considered very different - like what happened in the Indo-European language family (English, German and Russian), or Azeri language are related to North Caucasian languages existing in Dagestan.
-The result of this is that many Turkic peoples appear increasingly distinct or separated from their ethnic relatives, such as (Soviet) Azeris with Iranian Azeris and Turkish Turks.
+The cyrillicization process was also characterized by "artificial" efforts to separate and differentiate languages; for example, in the Moldovan ASSR, Soviet language planners replaced the Romanian Latin alphabet with a new Cyrillic alphabet derived from Russian, and exaggerated Moldovan regionalisms in vocabulary, to create the impression of a Moldovan language distinct from Romanian.
+Pseudo-historical arguments were also included in the discussion of the history of the Turkic languages, such as the argument that these languages were very different from those spoken outside the Soviet Union, or that the Azeri language was related to the North Caucasian languages in Dagestan.
+The result was that many Turkic peoples appeared increasingly distinct from their ethnic relatives, such as (Soviet) Azeris from Iranian Azeris and Turkish Turks.

-After the collapse of the Soviet Union, several post-Soviet countries began to reintroduce Latin script as the main script for writing their national languages (e.g. Turkmen, Uzbek, and Azeri).
-One of the reasons for re-adopting the Latin script was to reverse the process of Russification that had arisen with the Soviet cyrillization attempts.
+After the collapse of the Soviet Union, several post-Soviet countries began to reintroduce the Latin alphabet for their national languages (e.g. Turkmen, Uzbek, and Azeri).
+One of the reasons for re-adopting the Latin alphabet was to reverse the process of Russification associated with the Soviet cyrillization attempts.